Back to Insurance

 Wealth Accumulation ILP

-100% of premium goes to investment
+High allocation rate: typically 100% of premium to investment

-101% death payout (or higher of portfolio/premiums)
+Death benefit often 101% of net premiums (or higher of portfolio/premiums)

 Insurance + Investment ILP

-Death & TPD coverage bundled inside
+Death & TPD coverage bundled inside the policy

-Can add CI, ECI, Terminal Illness riders
+Optional CI, ECI, and Terminal Illness riders available

 Mortality charges increase with age

-Front-end loading — not all premium invests
+Front-end loading: not all premium may be invested initially

 Detailed Comparison